wj-jason/Neural-Networks-From-Scratch/mathematics.md

 ## 5. Backpropagation 1 - [contents](#the-mathematics-behind-neural-networks)

 Another way to reference the forward pass is to say _forward propagation_.
-The given input _propogates_ throughout the network to produce some output.
+The given input _propagates_ throughout the network to produce some output.

 However as the name suggests, backpropagation is the opposite, and is the process of propogating backwards through the network to calculate the gradients of the cost function.